Learn / Guides / Website optimization benefits

 2. SEO tools

-SEO (search engine optimization) can help you get more free website traffic from search engines like Google and Bing.
-There are many different types of SEO tools that will help you optimize everything from the structure of your web pages to tracking how you rank for certain keywords:
+SEO helps you get more free website traffic from search engines like Google and Bing.
+There are many different types of SEO tools that help you do everything from optimizing the structure of your web pages to tracking how you rank for certain keywords.
+These include

 Technical SEO tools to audit on-page SEO (like checking meta robots tags or 404 links)